Would you spend the night in the world’s most haunted hostel? We spent two…

-We arrived at the hostel early afternoon, and our room was ready for check in.
+We arrived at the hostel early afternoon, and our room was ready for check-in.
 From the outside, the hostel didn’t look too spooky, but the inside, however, was a different story.
-It had been kept as close to jail conditions as possible, while also being able to pass the health and safety checks, and keep a good level of cleanliness.
+It had been kept as close to jail conditions as possible, while also being able to pass the health and safety checks and keep a good level of cleanliness.
 We paid $101 a night for a private room which was a surprisingly good size for a jail cell (roughly 2x3m), and snuggly fit the double bed.
 There were 9 floors in total, with death row on the 8th floor.
 No one was staying on that floor while we were there, so it was deathly silent, with just the sound of wind against the window panes, and the creaking of floorboards beneath your feet.
 Truly spooky.

 The hostel is in a great location, just a short walk from the Rideau Centre, ByWard Market, and Parliament Hill.
 They offer a pretty standard continental breakfast in the morning, followed by a daily tour of the hostel which was very interesting and informative.
-We learnt that the jail was built in 1862, and was run as a jail until 1972, when it was closed due to the inhumane conditions the prisoners were forced to live in.
+We learnt that the jail was built in 1862, and was run as a jail until 1972 when it was closed due to the inhumane conditions the prisoners were forced to live in.
 It was then bought by HI (Hostelling International) and converted into a hostel.
 They still have the fully functional gallows at the back, with the trapdoor leading out into the courtyard, which is now a bar area.
-One of the prisoners executed there, Patrick J. Whelan still haunts the prison today, and is said to appear at the end of you bed in the middle of the night.
+One of the prisoners executed there, Patrick J. Whelan still haunts the prison today and is said to appear at the end of your bed in the middle of the night.